TorryDo/Floating-Bubble-View/README.md

     ...

-    /**
-     * Sets up a notification for Bubble on Android 8 and up.
+    // config the initial notification for Bubble on Android 8 and up.
-     *
-     * @param channelId The ID of the notification channel.
-     * @return The notification instance.
-     */
-    @NonNull
+    // return null if you want to show the notification later.
     @Override
-    public Notification setupNotificationBuilder(@NonNull String channelId) {
+    public Notification initialNotification() {
-        return new NotificationCompat.Builder(this, channelId)
+        return new NotificationCompat.Builder(this, channelId())
                 .setOngoing(true)
                 .setSmallIcon(R.drawable.ic_rounded_blue_diamond)
                 .setContentTitle("bubble is running")